For Undergraduate students

 Students are also invaluable as role models to inspire school pupils to consider studying bioscience further.

 Work experience outside of the University

-We have teamed up with GO Wales and a variety of science engagement businesses to offer you work tasters , which are short and flexible unpaid opportunities to gain experience of working in science engagement and/or in schools.
+We have teamed up with a variety of science engagement businesses to offer you Public engagement First steps work tasters, which are short and flexible unpaid opportunities to gain experience of working in science engagement and/or in schools.
 These work tasters could help you get a head start in today's competitive job market.

 Work tasters could potentially be arranged with;